Employment contract for expats in the Netherlands: what should you pay attention to?

 • Expertise in employment contracts for expats

-• Knowledge of international labour and tax law
+• Knowledge of international employment law and tax law

 • Personal advice in clear language

-1. Do I have the same working conditions as Dutch employees?
+1. Am I entitled to the same employment terms as Dutch employees?

-Yes, you have the right to equal treatment and at least the legal minimum wage.
+Yes, you are entitled to equal treatment and at least the statutory minimum wage.

-2. Does my contract have to be in Dutch?
+2. Does my contract have to be drafted in Dutch?

 No, English is allowed, but make sure you fully understand the content.